wfunk-lumeris/Covid/README.md

-**If you have questions or suggestions please send an email to: [Covid Predictive Analytics](mailto:info@lumeris.com?subject=[GitHub]%20Covid%20Predictive%20Analytics).**
+**If you questions or suggestions please feel to add info to our wiki page (link is above) or send an email to info@lumeris.com.

-**Do you want model updates?
-Click the following link if you want updates for when we make improvements to this model or have new ones available:  [UPDATES](mailto:info@lumeris.com?subject=[GitHub]%20Covid%20Predictive%20Analytics%20UPDATES).**
+**If you want updates to the model as we make improvements or add new models, please send an email to: info@lumeris.com.